transientskp/tkp/documentation/devref/tkp/steps.rst

 --------------------------

-This page gives a very brief description of each script / recipe used in the TraP workflow, and details the parameters supplied either via command line arguments (in the case of top-level scripts) or via parameter sets (for the recipes).
+This page gives a very brief description of each script / recipe used in the Trap workflow, and details the parameters supplied either via command line arguments (in the case of top-level scripts) or via parameter sets (for the recipes).